-Ever run a sales event in your store and it not do well?
+Ever run a sales event in your store and it does not do well?
 Isn't it even more frustrating when it is an event you ran successfully before?
 There are some key components to making a great sales event in your store.
-In fact, in studying what works in retail, we have come up with five marks of a great sales event (in no particular order.)
+In fact, in studying what works in retail, we have come up with five marks of a great sales event.

 1. Have a Compelling Offer